luiswirth/bsc-thesis/src/matter/exterior.typ

 $
   wedgespace (T^*_p M) =^~ (wedgespace (T_p M))^*
 $
-The space of multivectors only plays a minor role in exterior calculus, since it is not metric independent.
-We just wanted to quickly mentioned it here.
+The space of multivectors only plays a minor role in exterior calculus.

-It is common practice to call the elements of any exterior algebra multivectors, irregardless what the underlying linear space $V$ is.
+The elements of an exterior algebra are commenly called multivectors, irregardless what the underlying linear space $V$ is.
 This is confusing when working with multiforms, which are distinct from multivectors.
 To avoid confusion, we therefore just call the elements of the exterior algebra exterior elements or multielements, just like we say linear space instead of vector space.

 == The Numerical Exterior Algebra $wedgespace (RR^n)$